Posted: 22/01/2020

 Posted: 27/06/2018

-The stories of how people use materials developed by St Luke’s Innovative Resources never fail to inspire us with their practice wisdom.
-Recently, we received the following stories about using Shadows and Deeper Shadows in family violence situations: From Lili ‘I like Shadows and …Read more
+The stories of how people use materials developed by Innovative Resources never fail to inspire us with their practice wisdom.
+We received the following stories about using Shadows and Deeper Shadows in family violence situations: From Lili ‘I like Shadows and Deeper Shadows because …Read more

 Posted: 04/05/2018